This post may contain affiliate links. Please read our disclosure policy.

 How To Make A Chocolate Lava Cake

-- Preheat your oven to 425°F (220°C).
-Generously coat a 10-ounce ramekin with 1/2 tablespoon of butter, ensuring the cake will come out effortlessly.
+- Prep the Ramekin: Preheat oven to 425°F (220°C).
+Generously butter a 10-ounce ramekin using 1/2 tablespoon of butter.

 Expert Tips